200 Hour Find Your Power Trainings

 Meet Your Lead Instructors:

-is an alignment-based yoga instructor, Alexander Technique facilitator and Biodynamic Craniosacral therapist; with over twenty-five years in the field of wellness.
+Stacey Bell is an alignment-based yoga instructor, Alexander Technique facilitator, and Biodynamic Craniosacral therapist; with over twenty-five years in the field of wellness.
 She is the director of the 200-hour Vinyasa Yoga and 35-hour Yin Yoga teacher trainings at Powerflow Yoga and is the founder of Yogabell Wellness.

 Stacey’s love of mind-body modalities began with a 600-hour training of the Alexander Technique.
-She then completed her foundation Yoga Teacher training at Kripalu Center for Yoga and Health with subsequent study and exploration in Raja Yoga with teachers, Yoganand Michael Carroll and Stephen Cope.
-Stacey has since expanded these principles with studies in the methodology of Vinyasa, Yin and Restorative yoga.
-Her teaching is greatly influenced by devout study of the Iyengar method with her primary teachers, Mary Sinclair and Lisa Rotell.
+She then completed her foundation Yoga Teacher Training at Kripalu Center for Yoga and Health with subsequent study and exploration in Raja Yoga with teachers, Yogan and Michael Carroll and Stephen Cope.
+Stacey has since expanded these principles with studies in the methodology of Vinyasa, Yin, and Restorative yoga.
+Her teaching is greatly influenced by the devout study of the Iyengar method with her primary teachers, Mary Sinclair and Lisa Rotell.
 Stacey also did a deep dive into a 900-hour Craniosacral Therapy training through Franklyn Sills’ Karuna Institute.
-She did post certification study of Visceral Manipulation with Michael Kern; Energetic Stillness with Mike Boxhall; Embryological study with Jaap Van de Waal MD and Embryological applications with Katherine Ukleja DO.
+She did a post-certification study of Visceral Manipulation with Michael Kern; Energetic Stillness with Mike Boxhall; Embryological study with Jaap Van de Waal MD and Embryological applications with Katherine Ukleja DO.

 Along the way, Stacey has been influenced by renowned teachers including: Alan Finger, Dharma Mittra, Sarah Powers, Sharon Salzberg, Irene Dowd, Erich Schiffman, Maty Ezraty, and more.